It’s Simple

 Paper, newspaper and magazines are good to recycle.

-If paper is soiled or wet, compost or trash it.
+If paper is shredded, soiled, or wet, compost or trash it.

 Flatten and bundle all cardboard and paperboard when not placing inside toter.